ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

     Even **a>b?x=a:(x=b)** works just fine, but the above one looks more clean and precise.
 So, why not use parenthesis if it helps to increase the code readability!

 + One limitation that the conditional operator offers is that we can use only one instruction as the **if-block** and **else-block** of the equivalent if-else expression.
-In real life programming situations, we’ll encounter only few situations where we’ll need only one instruction for the if or the else part.
+In real life programming situations, we'll encounter only few situations where we'll need only one instruction for the if or the else part.
 Nevertheless, if we do encounter such situations, conditional operator provides a quite nice shorthand way of writing things.

-I think we have covered everything we’d like to learn about decision control instructions.
-We’d need to strengthen our concepts about decision control by doing some programming exercises and we’ll surely do that before moving on to loop control instructions.
+I think we have covered everything we'd like to learn about decision control instructions.
+We'd need to strengthen our concepts about decision control by doing some programming exercises and we'll surely do that before moving on to loop control instructions.